 This is an event for all family members (e.g. parents/caregivers, siblings, grandparents and others involved in the direct care of the child) to get together and celebrate the life of the child who has passed.
 It provides families with an opportunity to meet others who have also experienced the loss of a child to cancer.

-The day includes fun and memory making activities, lunch and a special balloon release to remember the children who have died.
+The day includes fun and memory making activities, afternoon tea, a poem reading and the blowing of bubbles to remember the children who have died.